Where to Start

 Who pays my medical bills?

-The Adoptive Parents can pay your medical bills if you do not have insurance or if you do not qualify for state Medicaid.
-If you do have insurance coverage but still have co-pays or deductibles, the Adoptive Parents can cover those expenses.
-If you decide to parent the baby, the medical bills will be your responsibility.
+The Adoptive Parents can pay your medical bills if you do not have insurance, or qualify for Medicaid.
+However, if you decide to parent the baby, the medical bills will be your responsibility.

 Do I need to get my own attorney?

-No, you do not need an attorney in North Carolina.
-If you would prefer your own legal counsel, we can have one provided for you.
+No, you do not need an attorney in Georgia.
+However, if you would like an attorney we can provide one for you.

 Can I get living assistance?